Judson High School

-Judson High School is a public, co-educational secondary school in Converse, Texas, United States, 15 miles northeast of downtown San Antonio.
+Judson High School is a public, co-educational secondary school in Converse, Texas, 15 miles northeast of downtown San Antonio.
 It was established in 1959 as part of the Judson Independent School District, and is currently classified as a 6A school by the University Interscholastic League (UIL).
+During 2022–2023, Judson High School had an enrollment of 2,666 students and a student to teacher ratio of 15.22.
+The school received an overall rating of "Not Rated" from the Texas Education Agency for the 2021–2022 school year.

+History

 Judson High School is the second oldest International Baccalaureate World School in Texas, since 1985.
 The school and the District were named after Moses Campbell Judson, who served on the Bexar County School Board from 1918 to 1939.
 His nephew Jack Judson was on the board when the decision was made to name the new rural high school Judson.

 For a portion of its history up through 2010, Judson High School used a dual campus system wherein juniors and seniors attended the "Red Campus" and freshmen and sophomores attended the "Gray Campus."
-Previous to this dual campus system, Judson also had an atypical structure because it only housed grades 10-12 with the middle schools supporting grades 7-9.
+Previous to this dual campus system, Judson also had an atypical structure because it only housed grades 10–12 with the middle schools supporting grades 7–9.
 These structural departures from a typical high school system were due to efforts to accommodate the area's rapid population growth.

 A single building now houses all departments with the exception of the agriculture facilities.
 All original buildings that made up the Red Campus were razed in 2011 to make way for new athletic fields and tennis courts, and the Gray Campus was re-purposed into Judson Middle School.
 The Judson ISD Performing Arts Center (PAC), constructed in 1998, houses the band, choir, orchestra, and drama classes.
 The PAC facility has a recital hall that seats 216 people, and an Auditorium that has 840 seats.
 The Judson ISD Performing Arts Center is physically connected to Judson High School via a vestibule.

-Judson was named a National Blue Ribbon School in 1999-2000.
+Judson was named a National Blue Ribbon School in 1999–2000.

-Before 2005 Judson was the only high school in the district.
-Karen Wagner High School opened in Fall 2005, and in Fall 2016 the district opened a third high school, Veterans Memorial High School.